The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Computation of for some celestial bodies

 In principle, the values of $\gm_{ob}$ do not have to match the value computed using Clairaut's equation for three reasons.
 The first is that in Clairaut's theory only gravitational forces are taking into account while $\gm_{ob}$ is due to gravity plus solid and fluid elastic forces.
 The dominance of the gravitational forces over the elastic forces tends to increase as the body increase.
 The second reason is that tide-dissipation is slowing down the spin of celestial bodies, so viscous forces, both in the fluid and in the solid part, may offset the system from equilibrium (this was the explanation found in \cite{mckenzie1966} for the difference between the Earth flattening predicted under the hydrostatic hypothesis and the observed one).
 The third reason is that Clairaut's theory is of first order in the small parameter $\frac{\Om^2R^3}{Gm}$, so, as this parameter increases, higher order corrections become more important.
 In spite of all these remarks, the values of $\gm_{ob}$ are reasonably well approximated by the values found using Clairaut's theory.

-The results are summarized in: Table \ref{tab1}, which contains the data used in the computations; Tables \ref{tab2}, which contain the values of $\gm$ obtained in different ways; in Figure \ref{dep}; which contains the density functions and the value of the flatness for four of the bodies in Table \ref{tab2}; and Figure \ref{sum}, which summarizes all the data in this section.
+The results are summarized in: Table \ref{tab1}, which contains the data used in the computations; Tables \ref{tab2}, which contain the values of $\gm$ obtained in different ways; in Figure \ref{dep}; which contains the density functions and the value of the flatness for six of the bodies in Table \ref{tab2}; and Figures \ref{sum} and \ref{ampl} that summarize all the data in this section.